Matatika/matatika-docs/content/getting-started/sign-up-and-your-workspace.md

 ---

 ## Sign Up
-Head to the [Matatika website]({{site.www_url}}) and sign up for an account.
+Head to the [Matatika website]({{site.www_url}}) and register for early access.
+Once your registration has been processed, we'll send you a link to sign up for an account.
 You will need to verify your account through the email you signed up with - be sure to check your spam folder if you don't see the email!

 ## Create a Workspace
-Access the Matatika app [here]({{site.app_url}}) or through the website links.
-The first time you visit this service, you will be prompted to create a new workspace: fill out the 'Name' field (and optionally 'Approved Domains') and click 'Continue'.
+The first time you sign-in to the Matatika app, you will be prompted to create a new workspace  : fill out the 'Name' field (and optionally 'Approved Domains') and click 'Continue'.

 ![new workspace in the matatika app]({{site.baseurl}}/assets/img/app-new-workspace.png)